Homeless Voter Registration and Education: Every Voter Counts!

 - Read common phrases we hear when helping people experiencing homelessness register to vote, along with responses and resources you can use to educate eligible voters on their rights and empower them to exercise their right to vote.

-- Review our 2021 Voter Registration Training.
-This was presented at two sessions: 6/29/2021 and 7/1/2021, and covers dates/deadlines for the upcoming August 3rd Primary Election and November 2nd General Election, who is eligible and who will become eligible to vote next year, and navigating a voter registration form for people who do not have a traditional residential or mailing address.
+- Review our 2022 Voter Registration Training.
+This covers a historical context for voting rights and trauma, dates/deadlines for the 2022 Primary and General Elections, who is eligible to vote next year, and information on how to navigate a voter registration form for people who do not have a traditional residential or mailing address.

 If you would like to help people who are homeless or unstably housed or have felony convictions register to vote, we’d love to hear from you.
 Contact vote[at]homelessinfo[dot]org to get involved.